Day(s)

 SHAPING THE FUTURE

-The Growth Commission Report has now been published and on the streets of Oxfordshire, but what are the implications of the report for the residents and businesses as newly shaped authorities are formed?
-And how will The Growth Commission and its partners collaborate to make Oxfordshire more attractive for investors and tenants to place to live, work and play?
+The Interim Report for the Oxford Growth Commission has been published.
+What are the implications of the report for the residents, district councils and businesses?
+How will The Oxford Growth Commission and its partners collaborate to make Oxfordshire a more attractive place for investors to invest and for occupiers and residents to live, work and play?

 See Above: The Oxford Growth Commission has published its interim report and has set the agenda for what it intends to deliver.
 Our panel will examine how the Growth Commission will encourage collaboration, investment and efficiencies, thereby ensuring sustained growth and prosperity across the region;